 On average, about 30% of the solar radiation is reflected back into space as a result of the albedo effect.
 This means, however, that about 70% of the sun's energy remains and is absorbed into the atmosphere by what we call the Greenhouse Gases (GHGs).
-The main GHGs are as follows: $CO_2$ (carbon dioxide), $N_2O$ (nitrous oxide), $CH_4$ (methane) and $O_3$ (ozone).
+The main GHGs are as follows: CO_2 (carbon dioxide), N_2O (nitrous oxide), CH_4 (methane) and O_3 (ozone).
 There is also water vapour in the atmosphere, which absorbs heat.
 The greenhouse gases make up only approximately 1% of the earth's atmosphere, but they have a high capacity to absorb and release energy.

 To understand the effects being discussed here, it is important to understand what is meant by a Greenhouse Gas.
-A greenhouse is in reality a glasshouse and this allows the sun's energy (the short wave radiation) through, but traps heat generated inside, because the short wave radiation has been converted, when it passes through the glass inside the greenhouse, to long wave radiation, once it reaches solid surfaces such as growing plants.
-The long wave radiation is then able to warm the air (the mixture of gases) inside the greenhouse, but is not able to pass back through the glass, and is trapped inside.
-So the temperature of a greenhouse will be higher (assuming the sun is shining) than outside the greenhouse.
-Gardeners and farmers have known this for a long time, so in winter greenhouses, or glasshouses, are warmer during the day when the sun shines and can be used to grow crops that will not grow outside at that time of the year.
+A greenhouse is in reality a glasshouse and this allows the sun's energy (the short-wave radiation) through, but traps heat generated inside, because the short-wave radiation has been converted, when it passes through the glass inside the greenhouse, to long-wave radiation, once it reaches solid surfaces such as growing plants.
+The long-wave radiation is then able to warm the air (the mixture of gases) inside the greenhouse, but is not able to pass back through the glass, and is trapped inside.
+So the temperature of a greenhouse will be higher (assuming the sun is shining) than outside the greenhouse, or glasshouses, are warmer during the day when the sun shines and can be used to grow crops that will not grow outside at that time of the year.